-Related administrative costs and financial statement amounts for the three-month period ending 31 March 2019 were USD 30 thousand (USD 30 thousand for the same period in 2018).
+Related administrative costs and financial statement amounts for the three-month period ending 30 June 2019 were USD 30 thousand (USD 30 thousand for the same period in 2018) and for the six-month period ending 30 June 2019 were USD 60 thousand (USD 60 thousand for the same period in 2018).

 PSI entered into an administrative services agreement with Philly Tankers LLC (PTLLC) whereby PSI supplied certain administrative services to PTLLC.
 As part of the liquidation of Philly Tankers, this administrative services agreement was assigned by PTLLC to Philly Tankers AS (PTAS) on 31 May 2018 and was terminated on 31 December 2018.
-Related revenues for the three-month period ending 31 March 2019 were USD 0 (USD 30 thousand for the same period in 2018).
+Related revenues for the three-month period ending 30 June 2019 were USD 0 (USD 30 thousand for the same period in 2018) and for the six-month period ending 30 June 2019 were USD 0 (USD 60 thousand for the same period in 2018).